GilesStrong/LIP_DSS_Keras_Tutorial_2019/README.md

 [![DOI](https://zenodo.org/badge/174577255.svg)](https://zenodo.org/badge/latestdoi/174577255)

-# LIP Data Science School in (astro)particle physics and cosmology, Braga 2019: Keras Tutorial
+# Keras Tutorial - Originally presented at LIP Data Science School in (astro)particle physics and cosmology, Braga 2019:
 ## Overview
 This tutorial is designed to present neural networks from a practical, coding perspective and focus on their implementation via [Keras](https://keras.io/).
 Four notebooks are found in the `notebooks` folder: